XORBKPT/Encryption-AES-x86/README.md

-Below is a complete and self-contained response to your query, providing the original C++ code for an aerospace encryption program, its translation into x86 assembly (NASM syntax) for the `main` function and a sample supporting function (`hex_to_bytes`), detailed comments mapping the assembly to the C++ code, compilation instructions for a Windows `.exe`, and notes for students.
-The response is designed for PhD students to learn low-level programming and security in an aerospace context.
+C++ code for the encryption studies with translation into x86 assembly (NASM syntax) for the `main` function and a sample supporting function (`hex_to_bytes`), detailed comments mapping assembly to C++ code with compilation instructions for a Windows `.exe`, and notes for students.
+For PhD students looking to work into to low-level programming and security in a satellite communications context.

 ---
 ## Original C++ Code
 Here’s the standalone C++ aerospace encryption program using AES-CBC with PKCS7 padding.
 It’s designed for security and reliability, intended to run from a USB stick on Windows RAM.

 ```cpp